kamangir/palisades/palisades/docs/damage-analytics-round-three-template.md

 object:::palisades-analytics-2025-01-26-13-27-24-5062kl

-## 2️⃣ a closer look at one property,
+## 2️⃣ review of the history of a few properties,

 ```bash
 palisades analytics render \